A book about AI that starts with humans

 Amazement as a human competence

 As the author, I deliberately avoid alarmist tones in “The Magic of AI”.
 Even topics such as deepfakes, blockchain, virtual reality and robotics are not presented as threats in this book, but as tools whose impact depends on how they are used.
-As the author, I explain technical contexts in an understandable way, often using examples from my live shows.
+I explain technical contexts in an understandable way, often using examples from my live shows.
 When a laptop appears to float into the cloud or a 3D printer becomes an app, my book is not just about the effect, but about reflecting on what such technologies mean for the human condition.

 In the end, “The Magic of AI” is not just a book about artificial intelligence, but also a book about people in the digital age.
 As an author, I advocate a conscious, reflective use of technology that leaves room for mistakes, detours and humanity.
 At a time when everything seems to be measurable, this book reminds us that values cannot be calculated.